MohammadB88/rag-anythingllm/README.md

      ```sh
      kubectl apply -f attu-deployment.yaml
      ```
+   - Make sure all the resources are successfully created and that the pods are running without errors.

 2. **Deploy the Ollama Model Service**:
    - We create a namesapce called **Ollama** on the cluster.